- 1 cup butter, softened

 - Preheat oven to 300°.
 In a large bowl, cream butter and sugar until light and fluffy.
 Gradually beat in flour.
-Transfer dough to a clean work surface; knead gently to form a smooth dough, about 2 minutes.
-(Mixture will be very crumbly at first, but will come together and form a dough as it's kneaded.)
+Divide dough in half.

 - Bake 20-25 minutes until golden brown.
 Remove from pans to wire racks to cool.
 Yield: about 2 dozen.

 Reviews forShortbread Cutouts